Euclase777/Union-Mod-Manager/README.md

-# Sonic Racing CrossWorlds - Unreal Mod Manager (UMM)
+# Sonic Racing CrossWorlds - Union Mod Manager (UMM)

 A lightweight, easy-to-use mod manager for **Sonic Racing CrossWorlds**.
 Manage your mods, install/uninstall them easily, and launch your game all from one simple interface.